Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/set-fhir-user-mapping.md

 For the Application Registration to allow custom claims, the *acceptMappedClaims* value must be set to **true** (*if it is already true, you can skip this step*).
 To update your application manifest:

-1. In the Azure Portal in Microsoft Entra ID, select **App registrations**
+1. In the Portal in Microsoft External Entra ID, select **App registrations**
 2. Select your App registration from the list
 3. Select **Manifest** from the left-hand menu
 4. Find *acceptMappedClaims* in the JSON block and change it's value from *null* to **true**, click **Save**.